 Earliest Photo, Re-Imagined

-This little doll was designed by the late, beloved dollmaker Helen Kish, whose company is still in existence.
+This little doll was designed by renowned dollmaker Helen Kish.
 Standing just 7.5” high, she is the smallest doll in the entire Pavlova Project collection, and brings to mind the Ginny dolls that played such an important part in my own childhood.
 A sewing pattern by ebay seller House of Biscotti was adapted for the cotton gauze dress, bloomers, and bonnet.
 I embellished all with ruffles, ribbons, and lace, and placed little Niura beside a large flowery plant.

 This is one of just a handful of photographs of Anna Pavlova as a child, and the only known image of her mother, Lubov Feodorovna, as a young woman.
 Note the somber expressions: a photograph at that time was an expensive and serious event!